-Jackson and Calhoun Secretary of State Martin Van Buren and Vice President John C. Calhoun were in a fight over who would be President after Jackson; a position Van Buren easily attained as Calhoun moved farther and farther to the states’ right position.
+Secretary of State Martin Van Buren and Vice President John C. Calhoun fought over who would be President after Jackson.
+Van Buren was easily elected while Calhoun became more extreme in his support of states’ rights.

-After the election Jackson proceeded to destroy the Bank by withdrawing the government’s money and depositing it into selected state banks.
+After Jackson took office, he withdrew the government’s money from the Bank and deposited it into state banks.
 Biddle then used his powers to bring on a nationwide recession, which he hoped would be blamed on Jackson.
 That failed, but Jackson’s destruction of the Bank cost him support in Congress, where fears of a dictatorship emerged.

-Congress supported Jackson by passing a Force Bill which explicitly authorized him to use whatever force was necessary to enforce the law in South Carolina.
-Meanwhile, Henry Clay set about getting a compromise tariff through Congress, and South Carolina, realizing that support for its position was weak, and not willing to push the fight any further, relented and repealed its Ordinance of Nullification.
+Congress supported Jackson by passing a Force Bill which explicitly authorized him to use force to enforce the law in South Carolina.
+South Carolina relented and repealed its Ordinance.

-An 1828 Georgia law declared that the state had jurisdiction over Indian Territory, and when gold was discovered on Indian land, Indians sought legal relief to hold onto their property.
-The issue came to the Supreme Court, which said that Georgia laws had no force on Cherokee land, but sent no marshals to Georgia to enforce their decision.
-Jackson defied the court ruling.
+An 1828 Georgia law declared that the state had jurisdiction over Indian Territory.
+When gold was discovered on Indian land, Indians sought to hold onto their property.
+The Supreme Court initially said that Georgia laws had no force on Cherokee land, but Jackson defied the court ruling.

 Source: The Age of Jackson: States’ Rights